 Key takeaways

-• An 80/10/10 piggyback loan is a type of loan that involves getting two mortgages at once: One is for 80% of the home’s value and the other is for 10%.
+• An 80/10/10 piggyback loan is a type of loan that involves getting two mortgages at once: One is for 80 percent of the home’s value and the other is for 10 percent.

 • The piggyback strategy lets you avoid private mortgage insurance or having to take out a jumbo loan.

-• Homeowners shopping for a new place can adopt a variation on the piggyback strategy: using a home equity loan/credit line for the second, smaller mortgage.
+• Homeowners shopping for a new place can adopt a variation on the piggyback strategy: using a home equity loan or credit line for the second, smaller mortgage.

 What is a piggyback loan?

-In a piggyback loan, instead of financing a home purchase with a single mortgage, you’re doing it with two, which you take out at the same time: one big loan and a second, smaller one (the piggy on the back, so to speak).
-The second loan essentially provides funds towards your down payment.
+In a piggyback loan, instead of financing a home purchase with a single mortgage, you’re doing it with two.
+You take out one big loan and a second, smaller one at the same time.
+The second, smaller loan essentially provides funds toward your down payment.

-As a result, the piggyback loan eliminates the need for you to pay for private mortgage insurance (PMI) — which normally gets imposed on conventional mortgages when you can’t come up with at least 20 percent in cash.
+As a result, the piggyback loan cuts the need for you to pay for private mortgage insurance (PMI).
+Normally, you’d need to pay this monthly expense on conventional mortgages when you can’t come up with at least 20 percent in cash.

-Additionally, this arrangement can help navigate around some of the stricter requirements of a jumbo loan.
+In addition, a piggyback loan can help navigate around some of the stricter requirements of a jumbo loan.
 A jumbo loan is a mortgage for an amount that exceeds federally-set limits ($766,550 for most of the country in 2024).
-If you’re eyeing a high-priced property and to borrow more than the “conforming loan limit” for your area, you’ll need a jumbo — normally.
+If you’re eyeing a high-priced property and will need to borrow more than the “conforming loan limit” for your area, you’ll need a jumbo — normally.
 But, by separating the financing into two (smaller) mortgages, the size of your loan could avoid falling into the “jumbo” category.

 How does a piggyback mortgage work?